There is no entry fee on the day, however as the event is organised by a charity, we welcome donations.

 During the Championships you should hand lost property into, and reclaim from Reception.
 After the Championships please contact the Scottish Schools Pipes and Drums Trust at email@example.com

-The Health and Safety Plan for 2021 will be publicised closer to the event.
+The Health and Safety plan for 2024 will be published closer to the event.